A modern Fortran library for SU(3) coupling and recoupling coefficients: Validation and precision

 \subsection{9-($\lambda,\mu$) coefficients}

 Here we check how well the computed 9-($\lambda,\mu$) coefficients satisfy the orthonormality relation

 Only results obtained with \texttt{SU3lib} are shown for comparison.

-Fig.~\ref{fig06.pdf} shows the maximal and mean errors as functions of $\Sigma_{9}\equiv\lambda_{1}+\mu_{1}+\lambda_{2}+\mu_{2}+\lambda_{3}+\mu_{3}+\lambda_{4}+\mu_{4}+\lambda+\mu$.
-The results were obtained with WIGXJPF calculating 6$j$ symbols.
+Fig.~\ref{fig07.pdf} shows the maximal and mean errors as functions of $\Sigma_{9}\equiv\lambda_{1}+\mu_{1}+\lambda_{2}+\mu_{2}+\lambda_{3}+\mu_{3}+\lambda_{4}+\mu_{4}+\lambda+\mu$.
 For $\Sigma_{9}\ge19$ (to the right of the gray vertical line), computations were made for only 10000 randomly selected sets of the $\grpsu{3}$ quantum numbers in the sum $\Sigma_{9}$.
 The maximal error tends to increase as the quantum numbers increase and reaches the value of approximately $10^{-13}$ for $\Sigma_{r}=30$.
 The mean error tends to decrease in this limited range of quantum numbers with values around $10^{-16}$, exhibiting little jump when the random sampling starts.
-However, an indication of a stop of the decrese for the largest quantum numbers can be observed (a similar behavior was observed for the $U$ and $Z$ recoupling coefficients in Figs.~\ref{fig04.pdf} and~\ref{fig05.pdf}).
+However, an indication of a stop of the decrese for the largest quantum numbers can be observed (a similar behavior was observed for the $U$ and $Z$ recoupling coefficients in Figs.~\ref{fig05.pdf} and~\ref{fig06.pdf}).
 The precisions of the two libraries are comparable.